Trump Responded to Matt Lauer's Firing by Attacking NBC Over 'Fake News'

 The New York Times reported that Trump has recently, in private, questioned the authenticity of the infamous Access Hollywood tape in which he bragged about his ability to grope women because he’s “a star” — even though he acknowledged its authenticity during the campaign and apologized.

-Access Hollywood has since pushed back Trump’s alleged denial of the incident.
+Access Hollywood has since pushed back on Trump’s alleged denial of the incident.

 “Let us make this perfectly clear: The tape is very real,” host Natalie Morales said during a Monday broadcast.
 “Remember his excuse at the time was ‘locker room talk.’
 He said every one of those words.”